-If you answered entirely 'No' I 'Yes but unaffected' submit the completed checklist with your planning application, there is no further action for you to take.
+If you answered entirely 'No' / 'Yes but unaffected' submit the completed checklist with your planning application, there is no further action for you to take.
 If you answered 'Yes - affected' to any of the questions submit the completed checklist with your planning application.
 You will also need to submit an Ecological Impact Assessment with your application (unless a preapplication response confirms this is not required).

 Ecological Impact Assessments should be undertaken and prepared by competent persons with suitable qualifications and experience and must be carried out at an appropriate time and season, in suitable weather conditions and using nationally recognised survey guidelines/ methods where available.
-Further information on appropriate survey methods and impact assessment can be found in the Guidance section of the Chartered Institute of Ecology and Environmental Management (CIEEM) website, including Guidelines for Ecological Impact Assessment and Guidelines for Ecological Impact Assessment and Guidelines for Ecological Impact Assessment as search for ecological data from the Environmental Records Centre North East.
+Further information on appropriate survey methods and impact assessment can be found in the Guidance section of the Chartered Institute of Ecology and Environmental Management (CIEEM) website, including Guidelines for Ecological Impact

+Assessment and Guidelines for Ecological Report Writing.
+The survey must be informed by the results of a search for ecological data from the Environmental Records Centre North East.